krishnasism/spacehook/README.md

     <img src="https://deta.space/buttons/dark.svg" alt="Install" style="height: 100px; width: 250px;">
 </a>

+## Features
+⭐ Mock API endpoints in an instant!

+⭐ Forever open source and free to use!

+⭐ Data privacy ensured by Deta!

+⭐ Import your Swagger files!

+⭐ Create as many instances as you like -> Unlimited endpoints!

 ## Deploy to your own deta.space dev

 Get the space-cli from [here](https://deta.space/docs/en/build/fundamentals/space-cli/)